HEZR0N/instruction-data-fine-tune/README.md

 ## Usage

 ### Fine-tuning OpenHermes
+You may go to the next section if you wish to use the fine-tuned models I provided in `model_links.md`.
+Otherwise, to fine-tune the models yourself, run these steps.

 1. Run `python download_model_and_data.py` to download and save the model and datasets locally
  - This will download the pretrained `OpenHermes-2.5-Mistral-7B` model and 2 datasets
    - The `OpenHermes-2.5-Mistral-7B` model was trained on a dataset (`teknium/OpenHermes-2.5`) with 1,000,000 elements, which itself is comprised of other smaller datasets.
 Due to time constraints, we will one of the sub-datasets, `airoboros-2.2`